Research output per year

 - Statistical approaches for performance assessment and comparison of machine learning and optimisation algorithms.

-- Computational Intelligence methods for optimisation, including: algorithms for single and multi-objective optimisation, robust optimisation, constrain handling, applications.
+- Computational Intelligence methods for single and multi-objective optimisation, robust optimisation, constrain handling, applications.

-Felipe Campelo is a Senior Lecturer in Computer Science and Deputy Head of Department at Aston University.
+Felipe Campelo is a Senior Lecturer and Deputy Head of Computer Science at Aston University.

-After graduating as an Electrical Engineer from Universidade Federal de Minas Gerais (UFMG, Brazil) in 2003, Felipe received a Monbusho scholarship from the Japanese government to pursue his postgraduate studies in Hokkaido University, Japan, where he received first his M.Sc.
+After graduating as an Electrical Engineer from Universidade Federal de Minas Gerais (UFMG, Brazil) in 2003, Felipe received the prestigious MEXT (Monbusho) Scholarship from the Japanese government to pursue his postgraduate studies in Hokkaido University, Japan, where he received first his M.Sc.
 (Information Science and Technology, 2006) and then his Ph.D.
 (Systems Science and Informatics, 2009).
-He then held a postdoctoral position at UFMG between 2009-10, before joining their Department of Electrical Engineering in August 2010.
-While at UFMG he supervised over 15 postgraduate students and acted as deputy head of department between 2013 and 2017.
+He returned to Brazil for a postdoctoral research post at UFMG in 2009 and joined UFMG's Department of Electrical Engineering in August 2010 as an Assistant Professor in Optimisation and Computational Intelligence.
+While at UFMG he supervised over 15 postgraduate research students and acted as deputy head of department between 2013 and 2017.
+He joined Aston University in 2019, and has since been working with applications of optimisation and data science to bioinformatics, as well as other areas of science and engineering.
+Felipe has been actively involved with the teaching of Data Mining and Data Science to both undergraduate and postgraduate students, and leads the research on machine learning approaches to bioinformatics in the Computer Science department.

 More information is available on ResearchGate or Google Scholar.

-Dr. Campelo's current research focuses on the development of integrated solution frameworks for data analytics, seamlessly connecting data mining, statistical modelling, multi-objective optimisation and decision making for the solution of a variety of problems in science and engineering.
-These include applications in areas as diverse as electromagnetic and electrical systems, logistics and bioinformatics.
-He is also involved with the development of methodologically and statistically sound protocols for the experimental comparison of optimisation and machine learning algorithms.
+Dr. Campelo's current research focuses on the development of integrated solution frameworks for prescriptive data analysis, connecting data visualisation, consolidation and pre-processing, modelling, optimisation and decision support for the solution of a variety of problems in science and engineering, with a particular focus towards applications in biology/bioinformatics.
+He is also involved with the development of methodologically and statistically sound protocols for the experimental comparison of algorithms.

 Undergraduate modules: